Ioan-Călin Revenco

-Ioan-Călin Revenco (born 26 June 2000) is a Moldovan professional footballer who plays as a defender for Petrocub Hîncești, and the Moldova national team.
+Ioan-Călin Revenco (born 26 June 2000) is a Moldovan professional footballer who plays as a defender for Slovak First League club Tatran Prešov and the Moldova national team.

-Career
+Club career

 A youth product of the Moldovan club Dacia Chișinău, Revenco moved to Latvia with the club Spartaks Jūrmala.
 He made his senior debut with Spartaks Jūrmala in a 3–0 UEFA Europa League win over La Fiorita on 2 August 2018.
 He returned to Moldova with Dacia Buiucani, and made his professional debut with them in a 1–0 Moldovan National Division win over Zimbru on 5 July 2020.
+On 22 December 2023, Revenco signed a one-year-and-a-half contract with Ekstraklasa club Puszcza Niepołomice, with an option to extend.

 International career

-Revenco's first goal was with Latvia national team in 1–2 Moldova national team at the 26th minute.

-Revenco debuted with the Moldova national team in a 2–0 2022 FIFA World Cup qualification loss to Scotland on 12 November 2021.
+Revenco made his debut for Moldova in a 2–0 2022 FIFA World Cup qualification loss to Scotland on 12 November 2021.
+His first goal for the senior team came on 22 September 2022, scoring in the 26th minute of a 1–2 away win over Latvia.